Is a Fiberglass Swimming Pool Right for You?

-When you’ve been in the inground pool business for a while you field a lot of swimming pool questions from current and potential pool owners.
-One of the top questions is what kind of pool construction material to choose.
-The options you have for materials in a new inground pool are:
+When you have been in the inground pool business for a while, you field a lot of swimming pool questions from current and potential pool owners.
+One of the top questions we are asked is what kind of pool construction material is best.

 - Vinyl Liner

 Although there are a few options for inground swimming pools, our contractors prefer gunite pools.
 In this post, the pool contractors from Town & Country Pools explain the disadvantages of installing and owning a fiberglass swimming pool.